nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 Using appropriate build tools help overcome challenges state previously.
 With build tools, we are able to detect file changes and build the appropriate artifact/packages necessary without building the entire repository.
 This helps reduce long build times.
 Having a good build tool like [bazel][bazel] also allows for potential to build out other project artifact/packages in different languages.

 When committing messages, teams can utilize [conventionalcommits][conventionalcommits] to reduce confusion when working on a monorepo.

+#### Bazel

+We use the Bazel to support multiple programming languages and to determine what components have to be compiled and tested based on source code changes.

+#### Custom Scripts

+For custom scripts, we leverage Shell Scripts, Makefiles, JS, and Golang tooling to detect changes and build packages and services.

 ### Publishing